-All individuals– both documented and undocumented persons–have rights in this country.
+All individuals– both documented and undocumented–have rights in this country.
 If you would like to know what your rights are in case you are detained by ICE agents, or if ICE agents come to your home, please click what are my rights?

 RECENT CHANGES IN THE LAW REGARDING THE DACA PROGRAM

 Due to federal court orders that were issued on Jan.
 9, 2018 and on Feb.
 13, 2018, the USCIS has resumed accepting requests to renew a grant of deferred action under DACA.

 • If you previously received DACA status and it expired on or after Sept.
 5, 2016, you may still file a request for DACA status, and you would file it as a renewal request;

 • If you previously received DACA status and it expired before Sept.
 5, 2016, or your most recent DACA status grant was previously terminated, you cannot request DACA status as a renewal (because renewal requests typically must be submitted within one year of the expiration date of your last period of deferred action approved under DACA), but you could file a new initial DACA status petition; and

 • USCIS is not accepting requests from individuals who have never before been granted deferred action under DACA.
 Furthermore, USCIS will no longer accept, nor approve, any more advance parole requests from any DACA status recipient.